ARM-software/acle/main/acle.md

 *   a “shared-ZA” interface

+<span id="agnostic-za"></span>

+*   an "agnostic-ZA" interface

-If a C or C++ function F forms part of the object code's ABI, that object code function has a shared-ZA interface if and only if at least one of the following is true:
+If a C or C++ function F forms part of the object code's ABI:

+* the object code function has a shared-ZA interface if and only if at least one of the following is true:

   * F shares ZA with its caller

   * F shares ZT0 with its caller

+* the object code function has an agnostic-ZA interface if and only if F's type has an `__arm_agnostic("sme_za_state")` attribute.

 All other functions have a private-ZA interface.